Oliver's Cornwall

 Return to Saints Way

 Like the Saints Way, St. Michael's Way has been around for some time and claims to be a logical route for ancient travellers heading from Ireland and Wales to avoid the perils of Land's End and the Scilly Isles.
-It begins at St. Uny Church at Lelant on the north coast and ends 12 miles later at Marazion on the south, opposite St. Michael's Mount.
+It begins at St. Uny Church at Lelant on the north coast and ends 12 miles later at Marazion on the south coast, opposite St. Michael's Mount.
 In fact travellers would have sailed up the Hayle estuary to St. Erth and had only five miles to Marazion - but that would hardly have qualified as a trail!
 To make it a worthwhile distance, the trail first follows the coast path to Carbis Bay, then heads inland to Trencrom Hill, the halfway point.
 Do climb the hill for views.
 Then it's downhill all the way to Marazion.
-Simply walked in one go, using the 300 bus between Lelant and Marazion, but I chose to do is as two round walks.
-As with the Saints Way, it is waymarked with its own sign, in this case a scallop.
-And as with the Saints Way, the route is not always entirely clear, so best take Ordnance Survey Explorer sheet 102.
+Easily walked in one go, using the 300 bus between Lelant and Marazion, but I chose to do is as two round walks.
+As with the Saints Way, it is waymarked with its own symbol, in this case a scallop shell.
+And as with the Saints Way, the route is not always entirely clear, so it wold be wise to take OS Explorer sheet 102.

 Trencrom Hill has views of both coasts